chemmedia/knowledgeworker-embedded-asset-api/README.md

 ### `setSharedData(sharedData: string): void`
 Shared Data is used to exchange data between different assets within a Knowledgeworker Create course.
 This data can be written and read by all embedded assets and is made available again when the asset is restarted in the `onInitialize` handler and each time it changes in the `onSharedDataChanged` handler.
 Keep in mind that in various eLearning communication standards like SCORM the amount of data that can be stored is extremely limited.
-Reduce the stored data to the most necessary.
+Reduce the stored data to what is most necessary.

 Example: